 When it comes to sushi, I personally like going to Edo Garden.
 Prices are fair (I usually order the Dai menu which costs 99 lei and I share it with my boyfriend), the sushi is good, the menu includes other Japanese specialties beside sushi and during the hot season you can eat on the terrace where there is a pond with koi fish.
-Another place that I recommend is Japanos.
+Other places that I recommend are Kanpai and Japanos.

 I usually eat fish when I’m at the seaside, as I like knowing that the fish is really fresh.
 However, if you want eating fish in Bucharest, a nice place to enjoy it is Raionul de Peste.
 Prices are high, but the fish is good and the overall experience is interesting.
 Other places where I had really good fish and sea food are Nuba, La Finca Alioli, Octopus.

 I’m a huge fan of burgers and my favorites are the ones from Vivo Fusion.
 The restaurant has an industrial design and makes both meat (beef and chicken) and vegetarian burgers.
 Burgers are huge and really tasty.
 You can also have soup, salad, garlic fries (unfortunately frozen fries), cheesecake and chocolate lava cake.